jasontaff/nasa-api/README.md

 This React application fetches NASA's "Picture of the Day" using their open API.
 The app displays the image along with a small modal containing NASA's description.
 It uses local storage to cache the image for performance optimization and offline access.

 ## Features
 - Displays NASA's daily "Picture of the Day."
+Or Video of the day
 - A modal with detailed information about the image.
 - Optimized performance using local storage caching.